paidge/Docker-wordpress-graphql/Readme.md

-# Wordpress with preinstalled plugins
+# Docker image containing Wordpress with preinstalled plugins for JAMstack with graphQL

 The docker image uses the original wordpress one without installing Wordpress and installs wp-cli to launch the installation.
 Then it installs some plugins for develloping front with WP GRAPHQL.